tiprankstipranks

 Economy & Political Environment - Risk 1

-A decline in the U.S. government defense budget, changes in spending or budgetary priorities, the failure to approve U.S. government budgets on a timely basis or delays in contract awards and other procurement activity may significantly and adversely affect our future revenues, cash flow and financial results.
+Reduced U.S. government defense spending, changes in acquisition priorities, significant delays in U.S. government appropriations, and delays in contract awards, program starts, and other procurement activity, could adversely affect our future revenues, cash flow, and financial results.

-Because we generate substantially all of our revenues from contracts with U.S. government agencies, our operating results could be adversely affected by spending caps or changes in budgetary priorities, as well as by delays in the government budget process, program starts or the award of contracts or task orders under contracts.
-Current U.S. government spending levels for defense-related and other programs may not be sustained through government fiscal year ("GFY") 2024.
-Future spending and program authorizations may not increase or may decrease or shift to programs in areas in which we do not provide services or are less likely to be awarded contracts.
-Such changes in spending authorizations and budgetary priorities may occur as a result of shifts in spending priorities.
-A change in administrations or changing national priorities may reduce defense-related and other programs as a result of competing demands for federal funds and the number and intensity of military conflicts or other factors.
-When the U.S. Congress does not complete a budget before the end of the fiscal year, government operations typically are funded through one or more continuing resolutions that authorize agencies of the U.S. government to continue to operate, but do not authorize new spending initiatives.
-When the U.S. government operates under a continuing resolution, contract awards may be delayed, canceled, or funded at lower levels, which could adversely impact our operations, cash flows and financial results.
-In addition, it is possible that an impasse on policy issues could threaten continuous government funding through September 30, 2024 or result in another federal government shutdown, which could cause us to incur labor or other costs without reimbursement under customer contracts or the delay or cancellation of key programs, and could adversely affect our operations, cash flows and financial results.
+Because we generate substantially all of our revenues from contracts with U.S. government agencies, our operating results could be adversely affected by spending caps, changes in budgetary priorities, or delays in the government budget process, program starts, or the award of contracts or task orders under contracts.
+Current U.S. government spending levels for defense-related and other programs may not be sustained through government fiscal year ("GFY") 2025.
+Future spending and program authorizations may be stagnant or decrease, or spending priorities may shift to programs in areas in which we do not provide services or are less likely to be awarded contracts.
+A change in administration or changing national priorities may reduce defense-related and other programs due to competing demands for federal funds and the number and intensity of military conflicts or other factors.
+When Congress fails to pass a budget before the end of the fiscal year, government operations typically are funded through one or more continuing resolutions ("CRs"), which enable government agencies to continue operating but do not allow new spending initiatives.
+CRs can lead to contract awards being delayed, canceled, or funded at lower levels, which could adversely impact our operations, cash flows, and financial results.
+In addition, it is possible that an impasse on policy issues could threaten continuous government funding through September 30, 2025, or result in another federal government shutdown, which could cause us to incur labor or other costs without reimbursement under customer contracts or the delay or cancellation of key programs, and could adversely affect our operations, cash flows, and financial results.
 The U.S. government also conducts periodic reviews of U.S. defense strategies and priorities, which may shift DoD budgetary priorities, reduce overall spending or delay contract or task order awards for defense-related programs from which we would otherwise expect to derive a significant portion of our future revenues.
-A significant decline in overall U.S. government spending, a significant shift in spending priorities, the substantial reduction or elimination of particular defense-related programs or significant budget-related delays in contract or task order awards for large programs could adversely affect our future revenues and limit our growth prospects.
+A significant decline in overall U.S. government spending, a significant shift in spending priorities, the substantial reduction or elimination of defense-related programs or significant budget-related delays in contract or task order awards for large programs could adversely affect our future revenues and limit our growth prospects.

 International Operations - Risk 1